wykydtronik/wp-socialtron/README.md

 WP Socialtron
 -------------

-This plugin is specifically for fixed mobile social share buttons that float at the bottom of the users browser as they read your content.
-The plugin will expand on this design.
+This plugin is specifically for fixed mobile social share buttons that float at the bottom of the browser as users read your content.
+We will expand on this design.

 ![alt text](https://i.imgur.com/PV3Mfx1.png "Fixed Social Share Buttons For WordPress")